SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

         }
     --> arithmeticMean(1, 2, 3, 4, 5)
     <-- // r6 : Double = 3.0
-    --> arithmeticMean(3, 8, 19)
+    /// returns 3.0, which is the arithmetic mean of these five numbers --> arithmeticMean(3, 8, 19)
     <-- // r7 : Double = 10.0

-This function calculates the :newTerm:`arithmetic mean` (also known as the :newTerm:`average`) for a list of numbers of any length.
+    /// returns 10.0, which is the arithmetic mean of these three numbers

 As shown in this example,
 a variadic parameter can be used with the ``for``-``in`` statement